Serge Chaloff

 In late 1949, exasperated by Chaloff’s (and several other of his band members’) daily heroin use – which had begun to significantly affect their performances, and not in a good way – Herman broke up Second Herd to front a smaller, Chicago-based combo.
 “You can’t imagine how good it feels to look at my present group and find them all awake,” he told DownBeat in 1950.
 “To play a set and not have someone conk out in the middle of a chorus.”

 For the first months of 1950, Chaloff played in Count Basie’s All Star Octet, formed after Basie, in tandem with Herman, broke up his big band.
-After recording several tracks with them, he returned to Boston and gigged with a number of small combos at clubs including the Hi-Hat in Boston and the Red Fox Café in Cambridge.
-In 1994, Uptown Records issued Boston 1950, a 17-track CD of material recorded at the Hi-Hat and Providence’s Celebrity Club where Chaloff led a quintet.
+After recording several tracks with them, he returned to Boston and gigged with a number of small combos at clubs including The Hi-Hat in Boston and the Red Fox Café in Cambridge.
+In 1994, Uptown Records issued Boston 1950, a 17-track CD of material recorded at The Hi-Hat and Providence’s Celebrity Club, on which Chaloff led a quintet.
 Many critics have said that his playing with smaller groups during this period propelled his soloing to a richer, more soul-stirring level of emotiveness.

 Strung out and broke, using whatever money he earned to support his habit, after continuing to play small-combo club gigs through 1951, Chaloff stopped playing altogether from early 1952 until the end of 1953, when Boston deejay Bob “The Robin” Martin offered to become his manager.
 With his help, Chaloff landed spots at Boston clubs Jazzorama and Storyville – the latter owned by George Wein, who founded the Newport Jazz Festival in 1954 – with his most frequent musical partners, all Massachusetts natives, being Boots Mussulli of Milford (alto), Charlie Mariano of Boston (alto), Dick Twardzik of Danvers (piano) and Herb Pomeroy of Gloucester (trumpet).